 - Partial/Limited Protective Orders, allowing for physical, verbal, and electronic contact with the protected person, but no threats, intimidation, stalking, or harassment.

-Because courts and judges look at these orders from a very conservative standpoint, seemingly innocent texts or phone calls made to a protected person after a full no contact order has been entered will usually result in an arrest.
+As a Westport attorney can attest, because courts and judges look at protective orders from a very conservative standpoint, seemingly innocent texts or phone calls made to a protected person after a full no contact order has been entered will usually result in an arrest.
 The accused also runs the risk of being removed from their home for a period of weeks or even months while the case is pending.

 In order to resolve a violation without the accused having to enter a guilty plea, it is essential for the defendant to prove that the accusing party is not at risk of harm.

 Child Custody and Visitation Laws

 Having a Westport protective order attorney can be critical for temporary and long-term impacts of a protection order such as visitation rights with children.
 Child custody and visitation is typically handled in the family courts in Westport but a criminal court can prevent someone from seeing or visiting their children if they were involved in a domestic violence incident and assault incident.
 A court can order that the protective order be extended to the children as well as the spouse.
 If it is a crime against the children, they could protect the child in that situation and the person cannot see their children until they change the order.

 Let a Westport Protective Order Attorney Help